dsseara/afines/README.md

         $ mkdir bin
     ```

-* Edit makefile using your favorite command line based editor (vim, emacs, etc) to add the following to line 20 (or whatever line starts with `INC`)
+* Edit makefile using your favorite command line based editor (vim, emacs, etc) to add the following to line 20 (or whatever line starts with `INC :=`)
     ```
         $ -I gpfs/apps/hpc/Libs/Boost/1.59.0/include
     ```